 Search & Exit - Old punk rock magazine/zeen about early transgressive art and some Asian-American themes.
 Cool stuff.

-Shock art - Another way to say “transgressive art,” or art meant to cause offense because of some bigger meaning behind the text.
+Shock art - Another way to say “transgressive art,” or art meant to offend because of some bigger meaning behind the text.
 And something, something, something.
 Some shock art is just what it is, ...shocking.
 Shock art is also a lifestyle.
 A way to say “I have it worse than you!”

-Simon Bisley - English artist known for his interest in punk rock, eccentric characters, and his reboot of Lobo.
+Simon Bisley - An English artist is known for his interest in punk rock, eccentric characters, and his reboot of Lobo.
 His style is made of edgy drawings that predate the “grimdark” formula which the English are known for.

 Sinister plot - A postmodern professor, or an angry nonwhite or SJW, will argue that “there is a sinister plot behind the text.”
-This is the main motivation of Derrida-style “deconstruction” which the whole point is to find something “evil” behind something that is not.
+This is the main motivation of Derrida-style “deconstruction” in which the whole point is to find something “evil” behind something that is not.
 Unfortunately, normies now do this, and we realize deconstruction only deconstructs itself.
-The alt-right is said to be fourth wave deconstruction.
+The alt-right is said to be fourth-wave deconstruction.
 Ironically, I could be deconstructing those who deconstruct and it never ends.
-Where is the sinister plot if truth is out in the open?
+Where is the sinister plot if the truth is out in the open?

 Simon Sheppard - There are two Simon Sheppards, 1. gay erotica writer, 2.
 English musician, producer, and far-right writer into strange conspiracy theories.
-Both likely the same person.
+Both are likely the same person.

 Snare Drum - Neofolk acts will use just a snare drum in a drum kit, and hit it over and over again to create a surreal environment.